casper-network/docs/source/docs/casper/dapp-dev-guide/building-dapps/monitoring-events.md

 ## Event Types

-There are three types of events in our platform categorized based on the emitting endpoint.
+There are three types of events in our platform categorized based on the emitting endpoint of the nodes.
 Those are:

 **Deploy events**

 These are associated with Deploys on a node.
-Currently, nodes event only `DeployAccepted` event on this type.
-Refer to the [Deploys](/design/execution-semantics/#execution-semantics-deploys) section to discover more about Deploys and their life cycles
+Currently, we are handling only `DeployAccepted` event.
+Refer to the [Deploys](/design/execution-semantics/#execution-semantics-deploys) section to discover more about Deploys and their life cycles.

 **Finality Signature event**